 Mike Bayne received an MFA from Concordia University and a BAH and BFA from Queen’s University.
-He is represented by Mulherin Toronto (since 2004) and Louis K. Meisel Gallery in New York (since 2018).
+He is represented by Mulherin Toronto, Trepanier Baer Gallery in Calgary and Louis K. Meisel Gallery in New York.
 As well, he has participated in a number of group exhibitions in Los Angeles, Chicago, New York, Vancouver, and Toronto.
-His work is in the collection of the Art Gallery of Ontario, The Nerman Museum, The Jordan Schnitzer Museum of Art, the Wieland Collection and numerous prestigious private collections around the world.
+His work is in the collection of the National Gallery of Canada, Art Gallery of Ontario, Agnes Etherington Art Centre, Nerman Museum of Contemporary Art, Jordan Schnitzer Museum of Art, the Wieland Collection and numerous prestigious private collections around the world.
 Mike was the recipient of the Kingston Prize for Portraiture in 2011, and had his work in a solo presentation at The Armory Show, 2012 in New York.

 Courtesy of Katharine Mulherin, curator, 'Pictures,' Garrison Art Center, Garrison, NY, September 9 to October 1, 2017

 As a curator, I would have to say that I have a special relationship with the Canadian artist Mike Bayne.
 We are both drawn to the everyday, the overlooked, and the little details of the unimportant.

 I, of course just look, and occasionally take pictures with my phone.
 Mike, on the other hand, painstakingly processes this banal information into the most stunning and precisely executed paintings.
 What I, or you, see in a passing glance and give little or no thought to, Mike spends months rendering into beautiful images.
 He is a master of color, of tone, of minimalism.
 Maybe even abstraction.